-(Title is link to site.)
-The leading national organization providing crisis intervention and suicide prevention to lesbian, gay, bi-sexual, transgender and questioning (LGBTQ) young people ages 13-24.
+(Title is linked to site.)
+The leading national organization providing crisis intervention and suicide prevention to lesbian, gay, bi-sexual, transgender, and questioning (LGBTQ) young people ages 13-24.

 If you need help now: